chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 ```

 - View the active Habitat gossiped toml config for any locally loaded service:
-  - SSH to the backend opensearch nodes `chef-automate ssh --hostname os`
+  - SSH to the backend OpenSearch nodes `chef-automate ssh --hostname os`

 ```sh
 source /hab/sup/default/SystemdEnvironmentFile.sh
 automate-backend-ctl show --svc=automate-ha-opensearch
 ```

-- SSH to the backend postgres nodes `chef-automate ssh --hostname pg`
+- SSH to the backend PostgreSQL nodes `chef-automate ssh --hostname pg`

 ```sh
 source /hab/sup/default/SystemdEnvironmentFile.sh
 automate-backend-ctl show --svc=automate-ha-postgresql
 ```

-- To Rotate the password for Postgres cluster, run the command from the bastion node
+- To Rotate the password for PostgreSQL cluster, run the command from the bastion node

 ```sh
   cd /hab/a2_deploy_workspace/
   ./scripts/credentials set postgresql --no-auto
 ```

-- To Rotate the password for Opensearch cluster, run the command from the bastion node
+- To Rotate the password for OpenSearch cluster, run the command from the bastion node

 ```sh
   cd /hab/a2_deploy_workspace/